1. Must my resume be “one” page?

 Print Cover Letters and Resumes on plain white paper.
 It is best to play it safe because you do not know if the person reading it is conservative or not.
 Fancy, is sometimes viewed as ostentatious and may undermine the importance of your resume’s content.

-Yes; however, by uploading our FREE e-books you can absorb a great deal of useful information on the subject of interviewing and other important considerations.
+Yes; however, by purchasing Arnie’s book, The Get-A-Job Manual – see the HOME PAGE to order – you can absorb a great deal of useful information on the subject of interviewing and other important considerations.